distilledx/Framebuffer-rendering/README.md

 OR

-`gcc ./src/colorsp.c ./src/main.c -o colorsplash` for displaying fullscreen splashes of a single color.
+`gcc ./src/colorsp.c ./src/main.c -o ./build/colorsplash` for displaying fullscreen splashes of a single color.

-`gcc ./src/imagesp.c ./helpers/lodepng.c ./src/main.c -o imagesplash` for displaying an image.
+`gcc ./src/imagesp.c ./helpers/lodepng.c ./src/main.c -o ./build/imagesplash` for displaying an image.

+### Running

+`cd build` before running.
+All need `sudo` permissions as they access `/dev/fb0` and `/dev/tty2`.

 To set a custom image, replace `media/image.png` with your own `PNG` file and rename it `image.png`.